ScooloV/bbpedia/docs/core_rules.md

-If at any point during your team turn a player belonging to your team meets all of the following criteria, that player is said to be 'Stalling\':
+If at any point during your team turn a player belonging to your team meets all of the following criteria, that player is said to be 'Stalling':

 1. If the player is Open.
 2. If the player is in possession of the ball.
 3. If the player is able to activate and perform their

-declared action without the need to firrst roll a D6.
+declared action without the need to first roll a D6.
 4. If the player is able to move into the opposition's End

 Zone without needing to Rush or Dodge.